CompanyMood/api-documentation/source/includes/_sessions.md

 ### POST Attributes

-Paramteter | Description
+Parameter | Description
 -----------|------------
 email      | Email for session password   | Password for session

 ### Response Attributes

-Paramteter | Description
+Parameter | Description
 -----------|------------
 firstname  | Firstname of the sessions user lastname   | Lastname of the sessions user